sjp38/linux/Documentation/admin-guide/mm/data_access_monitor.rst

 DAMON basically reports what pages are how frequently accessed.
 The report is passed to users in binary format via a ``result file`` which users can set it's path.
-Note that the frequency is not an absolute number of accesses, but a relative frequency.
+Note that the frequency is not an absolute number of accesses, but a relative frequency among the pages of the target workloads.

 Users can also control the resolution of the reports by setting two time intervals, ``sampling interval`` and ``aggregation interval``.
-In detail, DAMON checks access to each page per ``sampling interval``, aggregates the results (counts the number of the accesses to each page), and reports/initializes the aggregated results per ``aggregation interval``.
+In detail, DAMON checks access to each page per ``sampling interval``, aggregates the results (counts the number of the accesses to each page), and reports the aggregated results per ``aggregation interval``.
 For the access check of each page, DAMON uses the Accessed bits of PTEs.

 This is thus similar to the previously mentioned periodic access checks based mechanisms, which overhead is increasing as the size of the target process